Enoch Humphries: Fire Service career

 After demobilization in 1946, Humphries joined the Fire Service and the Fire Brigades Union.
 He soon became a delegate to the area committee and was elected Glasgow area sector secretary in 1949.

 He was greatly influenced by the General Secretary of the Fire Brigades Union, John Horner.
 Horner was a member of the Communist Party of Great Britain, which Humphries had joined in 1948.
 Humphries resigned from the Communist Party in 1956 during the Hungarian Revolution.

 Humphries ran unsuccessfully for the position of General Secretary of the Fire Brigade's Union in 1964, losing to Terry Parry by 2,000 votes.
 Humphries then assumed Parry's position as President of the Fire Brigades Union, an office he held until 1977.
 In 1968, he served as President of the Scottish Trades Union Congress.

+He was appointed OBE in the 1977 New Year Honours.

 Retirement

 During retirement, Humphries served as Vice-Chair of the Scottish Pensioners Forum.

 On the day of his death, all of Strathclyde's fire stations flew their flags at half staff.
 He donated his body to medical science.